LPN Programs in Delaware

 Accreditation

-Proper accreditations are one of the most important things that a school with an LPN program can have, as this is a sign of a quality.
+Proper accreditation is one of the most important things that a school with an LPN program can have, as this is a sign of quality.
 Big national organizations such as the Accreditation Commission for Education in Nursing are great to look for, as well as smaller, regional accrediting bodies.
 In addition to this, the Delaware Board of Nursing may also be able to help you find an approved LPN program.

 Admission Requirements